 Operating and financing lease liabilities and their corresponding right-of-use assets are initially recorded based on the present value of lease payments over the expected remaining lease term.
 The interest rate implicit in lease contracts is typically not readily determinable.
 As a result, we utilize our incremental borrowing rate to discount lease payments, which reflects the fixed rate at which we could borrow on a collateralized basis the amount of the lease payments in the same currency, for a similar term, in a similar economic environment.
 The Company's leases may include options to extend or terminate the lease which are included in the lease term when it is reasonably certain that we will exercise any such options.
-Lease expense for lease payments is recognized on a straight-line basis over the lease term.
+Operating lease expense for lease payments is recognized on a straight-line basis over the lease term.

 Goodwill and Indefinite Lived Long-Lived Assets: The Company accounts for its business combinations in accordance with the ASC 805-10 through ASC 805-50, "Business Combinations," which (i) requires that the purchase method of accounting be applied to all business combinations and (ii) addresses the criteria for initial recognition of intangible assets and goodwill.
 In accordance with ASC 350-10 through ASC 350-30, goodwill and other intangible assets with indefinite lives are not amortized but are tested for impairment annually, or more frequently if circumstances indicate the possibility of impairment.
 If the carrying value of goodwill or an intangible asset exceeds its fair value, an impairment loss will be recognized.
-Based on the Company's tests and reviews, no impairment of its goodwill, intangible assets or other long-lived assets existed at March 31, 2022 and 2021.
+Based on the Company's tests and reviews, no impairment of its goodwill, intangible assets or other long-lived assets existed at March 31, 2025 and 2024.
 However, future events or changes in current circumstances could affect the recoverability of the carrying value of goodwill and long-lived assets.
-Goodwill amounted to \$36,814,000 (net of accumulated amortization of \$2,069,000) at March 31, 2022 and at March 31, 2021.